agcomphr25/EPOCH-v83/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Production constraints: Do not modify mold capacities or employee settings to unrealistic values.
+Use actual production capacity constraints for accurate scheduling.

 ## System Architecture
 The application adopts a monorepo structure utilizing a full-stack TypeScript approach.